ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 3. Click **Create**.

-## Optional: Create DevOps toolchain
+## Step 4: Optional - Create DevOps toolchain
 {: #add-toolchain}

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the App Service will provision a Git repository, where you can view source code, clone your app and create and manage issues.
 You also have access to a dedicated Gitlab environment and a continuous Delivery Pipeline that is customized to the deployment platform you choose, such as Kubernetes or Cloud Foundry.